 Human Nature - About the Series

-The inspirations for my paintings in “Human Nature” (the series and current show) are my observation of nature, Dutch 17th century genre paintings, and my reaction to things happening in my life and the world around me.
+The inspirations for my series, “Human Nature," are my observation of nature, Dutch 17th century genre paintings, and my reaction to things happening in my life and the world around me.

 I’m inspired by the mushrooms I find sprouting up around the woods where I live.
 They have a lot of character, with their variety of shape and color.
 As I did research on mushrooms, their biology intrigued me further.
 All the paintings in this series have mushrooms as their protagonists, supported by small animals, such as moths and beetles, as secondary characters.
 Although the theme throughout is human nature, I do not use humans to illustrate my subject.
 I want people to be able to imagine themselves in my paintings, so I have mushrooms take the place of humans, avoiding implications and limits that come with painting a particular human.
 As mushrooms mostly don’t have preordained significance, they are a blank slate with which I can create meaning.
 With their stalks and caps, mushrooms do have something that can be understood as a body.
 The challenge is to imbue the mushrooms with human characteristics through gesture and composition, without resorting to human features (though you may find a bit of a belly here and there).
 Although I paint specific mushroom species, I hope that most people can see themselves or respond to a human quality in a mushroom through the emotion I convey in the painting.